What Are Illinois’ Non-Compete Laws?

 - Investigate whether non-compete/non-solicitation agreements will be required as a condition of employment prior to accepting a new position;

 - If asked to sign an agreement while employed, consider long-term implications on your career before signing and, if necessary, should attempt to negotiate terms that are more fair or favorable to you.

 Contact an Experienced Chicago Employment Attorney

-If you are an employer considering a non-compete clause in Illinois, or if you are an employee being asked to sign one, consider contacting The Wood Law Office, LLC for help in understanding how the laws apply specifically in your case.
+If you are an employer considering a non-compete clause in Illinois, or if you are an employee being asked to sign one, consider contacting The Wood Law Office, LLC for help in understanding how Illinois non-compete laws apply specifically to your case.